-If transfer trip protection is required, the Applicant shall provide a voicegrade communications circuit for the purpose.
+If transfer trip protection is required, the Applicant shall provide a voice grade communications circuit for the purpose.
 This circuit may be leased from the local telephone company or provided with protective features so the transfer trip equipment will operate properly during fault conditions.
-This equipment will be specified by O&RU and procured by the Applicant.
+This equipment will be specified by O&R and procured by the facility.